J.Lo donating $1 million for hurricane relief efforts in Puerto Rico

 She previously appealed to Americans to lend a hand in a recent Instagram video.

-"What's foremost in my mind and many others' is trying to figure out the best way to help," Lopez said in the clip of the devastation caused by hurricanes Irma and Maria.
+"What's foremost on my mind and many others' is trying to figure out the best way to help," Lopez said in the clip regarding the devastation caused by hurricanes Irma and Maria.

 The damage is personal to Lopez, who was born in the Bronx, New York, to Puerto Rican parents and still has family on the island.